-Last week, the New York Jets lost their brand new quarterback, Aaron Rodgers, to a torn Achilles tendon.
+When the New York Jets lost their brand new quarterback, Aaron Rodgers, to an Achilles tendon injury, he reignited the debate on the safety of playing on turf.
 The problem came when he was sacked and fell on unforgiving turf, putting excess pressure on the tendon and causing it to rupture.
 In the wake of this injury, everyone from NFL players to our Houston podiatrist is talking about the trouble with engaging in athletic activities on an unforgiving surface like astroturf.
 Want to understand what all the fuss is about?
 Let’s dive in, together!

 Playing on Turf: What’s the Problem?